The SALSA MLPA Probemix P015 MECP2 is an in vitro diagnostic (IVD)1

 is located on the X chromosome, the prevalence of EIEE among women is four times higher than in men.
 However, the course is usually more severe among male patients.

-Since there are multiple genes involved in the different syndromes and since these genes are covered in multiple probemixes, Table 1 is provided to give an overview.
+Since there are multiple genes involved in the different syndromes and since these genes are covered in multiple probemixes, Table 1 of the product description is provided to give an overview.

 The SALSA MLPA Probemix P015-F2 MECP2 contains 46 MLPA probes with amplification products between 130 and 467 nucleotides (nt).
 This includes 17 probes for the MECP2